Benchmarking Robustness of Machine Reading Comprehension Models: Introduction

 \section{Introduction}

-Machine reading comprehension refers to the task where the system is given a passage and corresponding questions, and it needs to predict the correct answer to the question based on the passage.
-MRC is considered as a challenging task because it requires the model to understand the text and even perform some types of reasoning in order to correctly answer the questions.
-To this end, many MRC benchmarks have been constructed with different domains, styles and languages~\cite[][\textit{inter alia}]{Squad, Race, MSMARCO, DROP, QuoRef, CMRC}.
+The goal of Machine Reading Comprehension (MRC) is to examine whether the model can understand the text and perform certain types of reasoning.
+To this end, many MRC benchmarks have been constructed in different domains, styles, and languages~\cite[][\textit{inter alia}]{Squad, Race, DROP, CMRC}.
 While most of these benchmarks use leaderboards to compare different models' performance on in-domain test sets, they have ignored the important aspect of evaluating models' robustness.

 The research on robustness of MRC models can be generally categorised into two directions: generalization to out-of-domain distributions and robustness under test-time perturbations.

-On the generalization to out-of-domain distributions, \citet{multiqa} has investigated how well do MRC models trained on source MRC datasets generalize to unseen datasets.
-The MRQA workshop~\cite{mrqa} also hosted a shared task where MRC systems trained on the given training sets are evaluated on hidden test sets with different distributions.
+Regarding generalization to out-of-domain distributions, \citet{multiqa} and the MRQA shared task~\cite{mrqa} investigated how well do MRC models trained on source datasets generalize on unseen datasets in different domains.

-On evaluating MRC models under test time perturbations, existing work~\cite{AdvSquad, paraQ} typically proposes a new adversarial attack method and evaluates models under this specific attack.
-However, robust models that can be reliably deployed in real-life applications should be able to perform well under various types of perturbations instead of just one.
-Hence in this work, we aim to construct a benchmark that consists of diverse types of test-time perturbations to allow for a more comprehensive evaluation of models' robustness.
+On evaluating MRC models under test time perturbations, previous works~\cite{AdvSquad, paraQ} evaluate models under only one specific attack.
+However, truly robust models should perform well on different types of perturbed test inputs instead of just one.
+In this work, we cover diverse types of adversarial attacks to allow for a more comprehensive evaluation of model robustness. \citet{ORB} performed a set of synthetic perturbations to test models' robustness.
+However, their perturbations are only applicable to specific types of questions, yielding limited number of valid examples, limiting their usefulness in revealing model weakness.
+This may be because that they only performed perturbations on the questions.
+In contrast, our proposed methods are applied to different components (passages, questions, distractors) of the dataset and at different levels (sentence and character levels).
+In section~\ref{sec:model_eval}, we show that all of our perturbations incur significant performance drops on SOTA models, leaving large room for future improvement.